-For the static and growth trade-off models, we compared 12 different topological terms for T{ij} , as done previously (Betzel et al., 2016, see Table 1 for definitions) along with a purely spatial model based solely on the EDR.
+For the static and growth trade-off models, we compared 12 different topological terms for $T{ij}$ , as previously done (25) (see Table 1 for definitions), along with a purely spatial model based solely on the EDR.
+These models used the additive form with the y parameter (i.e., had nonlinear scaling of the topology term) as they showed superior performance to those where it was not included (fig. S3).
 The cross-validated fit statistics for these models are shown in Fig. 3.
-We replicate prior work (28, 29) in showing that trade-off models generally out-perform the purely spatial EDR-based model, even when considering out-of-sample performance.
-While the spatial growth model yielded a small yet statistically significant improvement in mean F{CV} relative to its static counterpart (growth 0.34 ± 0.03 , static 0.35 ± 0.02 , $p{FWER} < 0.001$), this improvement was not sufficient to surpass the performance of the best-fitting trade-off models.
+We replicate prior work (24, 25) in showing that trade-off models generally outperform the purely spatial EDR-based model, even when considering out-of-sample performance.
+While the spatial growth model yielded a small yet statistically significant improvement [calculated as a Wilcoxon signed-rank test, Bonferroni-corrected for all 325 possible combinations of comparisons between additive static and growth models, $P{\text{FWER}}(325) < 0.05 \text{ or } P < 1.54 \times 10^{-4}$ ] in mean $F{\rm CV}$ relative to its static counterpart [growth, 0.34 $\pm$ 0.03; static, 0.35 $\pm$ 0.02; $P{\text{FWER}}(325) < 0.05$ ], this improvement was not sufficient to surpass the performance of the best-fitting trade-off models.
 Thus, even when developmental changes in brain geometry are considered, purely spatial models offer an incomplete account of the data.

 This result offers important confirmation of the hypothesis that, compared to a simple EDR process, the trade-off models more accurately capture the four key statistics of human connectome topology considered here.